 If mold infestation at work has caused health problems, you may be able to file a workers’ compensation claim to obtain benefits such as partial wage replacement and medical expenses.
 However, your employer or the building landlord may be liable for damages if they did not maintain the premises in a safe and habitable condition.

 Mold at Your Child’s School

-We can help you pursue a legal claim against the owner, operator, or a government agency (if it is a public school) if mold infestation at a school or daycare center has caused your child to develop health problems (e.g. asthma, skin rashes),
+We can help you pursue a legal claim against the owner, operator, or a government agency (if it is a public school) if mold infestation at a school or daycare center has caused your child to develop health problems (e.g. asthma, skin rashes or irritation),

 Contact Our Experienced San Diego Toxic Mold Environmental Trial Lawyer

 If you or a loved one suffered an illness from toxic mold exposure, trust us to identify the responsible party, hold them accountable, and help you recover damages such as:

 - Alterations to your home to make it accessible